TubercularOx/darkhaunter/Geekery/tarquin.md

 [Source](https://www.patreon.com/posts/answers-post-8-93833361)

 In light of that, it’s likely Rich didn’t intend to contradict the Swordsage theory at all.
-He may have been unsure how to response given that I claimed the Blue Carbuncle idea was nixed even though he just revealed a Blue Carbuncle, or perhaps the constricting stance idea I suggested was wrong and that's what made him hesitate.
+He may have been unsure how to respond given that I claimed the Blue Carbuncle idea was nixed even though he just revealed a Blue Carbuncle, or perhaps the constricting stance idea I suggested was wrong and that's what made him hesitate.
 The constricting stance idea I mention in that post has proven so unpopular that I've removed it from my website until I can figure out how to improve it.